-- Males are usually taller and rounder than the females
+- Males are usually taller and rounder than females.

-- For certain breeds, black male cockatoos have black beaks while females have white or horn-colored beaks.
+- Black male cockatoos have black beaks, while females have white or horn-colored beaks.

-- Other cockatoo males have brighter colors in their plumage while females have more dull colorations.
+- Other cockatoo males have brighter colors in their plumage, while females have duller colors.

-It can be hard to notice the differences without a side-by-side comparison.
+It can be difficult to notice the differences without a side-by-side comparison.

 - Males have yellow undertail feathers; females have green or green-and-yellow undertail feathers.

-- Females have slightly narrower beaks and heads while males have flatter heads and a broader body.
+- Females have slightly narrower beaks and heads, while males have flatter heads and broader bodies.

-There are a few differences between male and female ringneck parrots, so you can more easily tell them apart.
-That is, once they reach 2-3 years of age.
-These are:
+There are differences between male and female ringneck parrots, so you can more easily tell them apart.
+Once they reach 2-3 years of age, the differences are as follows:

 - At maturity, male ringnecks develop a distinct black ring around their necks—this pigmented line arches across the throat and toward the ears.
 Females may develop a pale ring, but it won’t be as heavily colored as the males.